pybites/pybites.github.io-source/content/guest-building-custom-airflow-operators.md

-# Introduction to Building Custom Apache Airflow Operators
+Title: Introduction to Building Custom Apache Airflow Operators
+Date: 2020-04-10 22:55
+Category: Data
+Tags: Apache, Airflow, data
+Slug: introduction-airflow
+Authors: Christo Olivier
+summary: If you work in data engineering, then the chance are high that you are using or have used Apache Airflow.
+cover: images/featured/pb-guest.png

 If you work in data engineering, then the chance are high that you are using or have used Apache Airflow.